binhpht/flashlightCNN/README.md

 # FlashLight CNN
 <small>Version 1.0.2, 2020-02-02</small>
 ---
- We proposes  the  learning-based  denoising  methodcalled  FlashLight  convolutional  neural  network  (CNN)  or  Flash-Light  CNN  that  implements  deep  neural  networks  for  image  de-noising.
-The proposed approach is based on deep convolution andinception  networks  that  are  employed  to  exploit  the  learning  capacity  of  training  very  deep  neural  networks  for  image  Gaussian denoising  problems.
-The  quantitative  and  visual  performance  ofproposed  method  are  also  evaluated  and  compared  with  standardand current state of the art method
+ proposes  a  learning-based  denoising  methodcalled  FlashLight  CNN  (FLCNN)  that  implements  a  deepneural network for image denoising.
+The proposed approachis based on  deep residual networks and inception  networksand it is able to leverage many more parameters than residualnetworks alone for denoising grayscale images corrupted byadditive  white  Gaussian  noise  (AWGN).
+FlashLight  CNNdemonstrates  state  of  the  art  performance  when  comparedquantitatively  and  visually  with  the  current  state  of  the  artimage denoising methods: http://arxiv.org/abs/
-Preliminary version of the paper: http://arxiv.org/abs/
 ## Network Architectures!
 FlashLightCNN  is  made  up  two  phases:warm up and boost phases,with a residual skip connection between the input and the output.
  The __warmup__ phase uses only __conventional__ convolutional layers and resembles a __typical__  cnn.
 The __boost__ phase on the other hand, uses much wider residual inception layers that rapidly increase the number of parameters of the network  while avoiding the dimishing feature reuse that would come with it if only conventional convolutional layers would be employed.